 Kudzu as Herbal Medicine

 It is known that kudzu has been used in traditional Chinese medicine for over 2000 years, and it is still regarded as one of the 50 most important herbs in Chinese herbal medicine.

-It has been used as a medicinal herbs for variety of ailments such as alcoholism, angina, cancer, headache, migraine and high blood pressure.
+It has been used as a medicinal herb for a variety of ailments such as alcoholism, angina, cancer, headache, a migraine and high blood pressure.